 A third contributor is the pre-licensure nursing education capacity.
 There is a direct link between the nursing shortage and nursing education.
 According to the AACN, nursing schools in the United States turned away approximately 80,000 qualified applicants due to an inadequate number of faculty, clinical sites, academic space and budget.
 According to the Higher Ed Jobs, to date, there are currently over 1,000 open nurse educator positions with 500 of these vacancies at the associate degree level.

 A final contributor crucial to highlight is nurse burnout.
-With the nursing shortage and the complexity of healthcare needs, nurses are overworked and emotionally exhausted.
+With the nursing shortage and the complexity of healthcare needs, many nurses are overworked and emotionally exhausted.
 Nurses are choosing to leave the profession.
 If the nursing shortage is not addressed, nurses will continue to leave the profession due to burnout.
-If nurse burnout is not addressed, the U.S. will continue to deal with a nursing shortage.
+If nurse burnout is not addressed, the United States will continue to deal with a nursing shortage.
 It is a cycle that needs to be broken.
-Many statewide initiatives are taking place to address practicing nurse and nurse educator shortages as they are linked and cannot resolve one without the other.
+Many statewide initiatives are taking place to address practicing nurse and nurse educator shortages as they are linked and cannot resolve without the other.

 Is There a Nursing Shortage Worldwide?

-When Did the Shortage Begin?
+When Did the Nursing Shortage Begin?

 What States Have a Nursing Shortage?